South Africa 'sterilised pregnant HIV patients without consent'

 'DON'T ASK QUESTIONS'

-One victim told investigators she only found out her fallopian tubes had been cut a few years after giving birth, when she went to a private doctor to enquire about her lack of fertility.
+One victim told investigators she only found out a few years after giving birth that her fallopian tubes had been cut.
+She found out after she went to a private doctor to enquire about her lack of fertility.

 At the time, she was kept in hospital for an unusually long period to treat an infected caesarean wound.